NVRemoteDev/MetaTF/README.md

 Create a trade: http://www.meta.tf/trade/create

 ## Overview
-The Meta.tf code utilizes an MVC architecture as much as possible.
+Architecture: The Meta.tf code utilizes an MVC architecture as much as possible.
+Working features:
+* Backpack viewer of any Steam ID
+* Basic trade creation (in development)
+* User profiles, dashboards
+* Database calls
+* Steam OpenID login
+* Steam API calls
+* Persistent session storage through database
+* And more...

 <b>This code is still in pre-alpha.
 Many features are still being implemented, written, and tested.</b>

 ### Database